AFP

 Pre-delivery standards

-• Regular lead time updates should be provided to either the fleet customer, fleet operator or driver including further information in the event of any delays and the reason for lateness.
+• Regular lead time updates should be provided to either the fleet customer, fleet operator and leasing company including further information in the event of any delays or changes in lead times and the reason.
+Confirmation should be provided to the customer when the vehicle is in stock, and the delivery date and time formalised.

-• Comprehensive vehicle details including the registration and VIN details should be supplied as well as P11D and CO2 follow-ups.
+• Comprehensive vehicle details including the registration and VIN details should be supplied as well as P11D and CO2 value follow-ups.

 Operational handover standards - The Vehicle